onzfonz/comp227/src/content/1/en/part1b.md

 At this moment, the latest version is the one released in June of 2021 with the name [ECMAScript®2021](https://www.ecma-international.org/ecma-262/), otherwise known as ES12.

 Browsers do not yet support all of JavaScript's newest features.
-Due to this fact, a lot of code run in browsers has been <i>transpiled</i> from a newer version of JavaScript to an older, more compatible version.
+Due to this fact, a lot of code run in browsers has been *transpiled* from a newer version of JavaScript to an older, more compatible version.

 Today, the most popular way to do transpiling is by using [Babel](https://babeljs.io/).
 Transpilation is automatically configured in React applications created with create-react-app.